Bathroom safety basics

 Very young children are prone to drowning because they’re top-heavy.
 They can slip into or under the water very suddenly, and they can drown in only a few centimetres of water.
 Drowning can be very quick – it can take only a moment.
 Young children can also drown silently, without coughing or splashing, so you might not even realise they’re in danger.

 Never leave your child alone near water, even for a minute.
 When you and your child are in the bathroom, make sure your child is within arm’s reach and within sight at all times.

 Preventing burns and scalds in the bathroom

 Young children have very sensitive skin, which means that baths that are too hot can scald them very quickly.
-The safe temperature for a child’s bath is between 37°C and 38°C (approximately 36°C for a newborn), whereas grown-ups tend to bathe in water between 41°C and 42°C.
+The safe temperature for a child’s bath is between 37°C and 38°C, whereas grown-ups tend to bathe in water between 41°C and 42°C.

 Here are more tips to help you prevent bathroom burns and scalds:

 - Always run cold water first.
 Never fill a bath with hot water first.
 You might be called away, and your child could then fall in and be scalded.
 Keep your child away from the bath until the water is the right temperature.

 - If your bathroom has mixer taps, run the hot and cold water together.
 If you need to increase the temperature, add more warm water, not straight hot water.
 Running the hot water by itself increases the risk your child will put a hand or foot in the stream and be burned.